 Now that the thickness of a credit card is sorted, let’s move on to credit card size.

-All you need to know about the dimensions of a credit card
+All you need to know about the size and dimensions of a credit card

 Without preset credit card dimensions, it would be tough on credit card machines as certain machines would be proprietary to certain cards and not others.
 No, it’s good that credit cards come with a specific size in place.